Seenivasan24/walmart_sales_analysis/README.md

     COUNT(*) AS total_transactions
 FROM walmart
 GROUP BY day_time;
-📈 Insights
+📈 Key Insights
-Branch B had the highest total sales.

-E-wallets were the most used payment method across branches.

-Most purchases happened in the evening.

-Revenue declined in some branches in 2023 compared to 2022.
+Insight	Observation
+🏆 Top Branch	Branch B generated the highest total revenue 💳 Preferred Payment	E-Wallets were most frequently used 🕓 Peak Hours	Majority of transactions occurred during Evening 📉 Revenue Drop	Some branches had lower revenue in 2023 compared to 2022 ⭐ Customer Ratings	Average ratings were between 6–8, showing moderate satisfaction

-🚀 How to Run
+🚀 How to Run the Project
-Import dataset into your SQL environment:
+Clone this repository

+bash
+Copy code
+git clone git@github.com:Seenivasan24/walmart_analysis.git
+Open MySQL or any SQL tool
+Create a database and import the dataset:

 sql
 Copy code